Skip to Main Content

 If you go to Databases select either:

-• The particular database you want to search
+• The particular database you want to search.

 There are many other databases that could be relevant, such as those listed under the subjects of health or psychology.
 Google Scholar is a great tool to use, as it finds journals articles within many of the UniSC databases.

-Search ProQuest Central:
+Search ProQuest One Academic:

 Abstract: chocolate OR cocoa OR cacao